XIP-1

 • Merge the corresponding pull request

-• Assign a Core Contributor to conduct a feasibility study on the XIP.
+• Assign a member of CWG to conduct a review on the XIP.

-• Send a message back to the XIP author with the next step.
+• Send a message back to the Author with the next step.

 History

-This XIP document was derived heavily from the SIP Synthetix Improvement Proposal document and in many places, text was simply copied and modified.
-Any comments about the XIP document should be directed to the XIP editors.
+This XIP document was derived heavily from the Synthetix Improvement Proposal document and in many places, text was simply copied and modified.
+Any comments about the XIP document should be directed to the Operations Seat.
 The history of the SIP is quoted below from the SIP document for context:

 • “The SIP document was derived heavily from the EIP Ethereum Improvement Proposal document.
 In many places text was simply copied and modified.
 Any comments about the SIP document should be directed to the SIP editors.
 The history of the EIP is quoted below from the EIP document for context:”